YubiKey 5 CSPN Series Specifics

 The YubiKey 5 Series OTP application supports four protocols:

-The configuration required to achieve CSPN-approved mode is described in the sections below.
+The configuration required to achieve CSPN-approved mode is described in the following sections.

 Yubico OTP